Nij4life/reveal.js/transctipt.md

 We can create variables and constants, as in JavaScript.
 Using quotes is the same.
-IT'S EXAMPLE VARIABLE DECLARATIONS: on slides we can see that...example.
+IT'S EXAMPLE VARIABLE DECLARATIONS: on slides we can see that... example.

 ## FUNCTIONS